UsainBald/Baldstats/README.md

 # This code is garbage.
-Please dont download or use it.
+Please don't download or use it.
 Thanks!